navonildeb/FOCUS/README.md

 # Counterfactual Forecasting for Panel Data (FOCUS)

-This Github respository maintains the codes and experiments presented in our paper [**"Counterfactual Forecasting for Panel Data"**](https://navonildeb.github.io/files/focus_preprint.pdf).
+This respository maintains the codes and experiments presented in our paper **"Counterfactual Forecasting for Panel Data"**: [https://arxiv.org/abs/2511.06189](https://arxiv.org/abs/2511.06189).

 ---

 ## Overview

-**FOCUS** is a forecasting framework for counterfactual prediction in panel data with temporally correlated latent factors.
+**FOCUS** is a forecasting framework for counterfactual outcomes in panel data with temporally correlated latent factors.
-This repository provides implementations of FOCUS alongside benchmark methods (**mSSA** and **SyNBEATS**), simulation scripts, and real-data experiments using the HeartSteps study.
+This repository provides implementations of FOCUS alongside benchmark methods (**mSSA** and **SyNBEATS**) in simulated data and real-data experiments using the HeartSteps study.
-Comprehensive experimental details and figure reproduction instructions are provided in the reproducibility vignette (`Vignette.Rmd`), from which the accompanying `Vignette.pdf` is generated.
+Comprehensive experimental details and figure reproducility instructions are provided in `Vignette.Rmd`, from which the accompanying `Vignette.pdf` is generated.
 To regenerate all results and figures from scratch, set the option
 `knitr::opts_chunk$set(echo = TRUE, cache = FALSE)`
 in line 11 of `vignette.Rmd` before knitting.